Chinese President Xi Jinping vows to pursue 'reunification' with Taiwan by peaceful means - KESQ

 Chinese President Xi Jinping vows to pursue ‘reunification’ with Taiwan by peaceful means

-Chinese President Xi Jinping on Saturday vowed to pursue “reunification” with Taiwan by peaceful means in a speech commemorating the 110th anniversary of the revolution that ended the country’s last imperial dynasty.
+Chinese President Xi Jinping vowed to pursue “reunification” with Taiwan by peaceful means in a speech in Beijing on Saturday.

-Speaking in the Great Hall of the People in Beijing, Xi said the biggest obstacle to the reunification of China was the “Taiwan independence” force.
+Speaking in the Great Hall of the People to commemorate the 110th anniversary of the revolution that ended the country’s last imperial dynasty, Xi said the biggest obstacle to the reunification of China was the “Taiwan independence” force.

 “Those who forget their heritage, betray their motherland and seek to split the country will come to no good,” Xi said.

+Taiwan and mainland China have been governed separately since the end of a civil war more than seven decades ago, in which the defeated Nationalists fled to Taipei.
+However, Beijing views Taiwan as an inseparable part of its territory — even though the Chinese Communist Party has never governed the democratic island of about 24 million people.

+Xi’s speech came a day ahead of the official anniversary of the Wuchang Uprising on October 10, which is celebrated as National Day in Taiwan.

-Xi said he wanted to see peaceful reunification occur under a one country two systems policy, similar to that used in Hong Kong.
-This system is generally opposed by Taiwan.
+Xi said on Saturday he wanted to see peaceful reunification occur under a “one country two systems” policy, similar to that used in Hong Kong.
+However the system of government is generally opposed by Taiwan.

 “People should not underestimate Chinese people’s determination to defend national sovereignty and territorial integrity.
 The task of complete reunification of China must be achieved, and it will definitely be achieved,” he said.